moaddib666/wss-api-gateway.sdk.python/README.md

 - Setup Subscriber or use example `examples/vanilla_worker.py` or `examples/vanilla_publisher.py`
 - Setup client or use example `examples/vanilla_client.py`
   - You can generate auth token by using [cli](https://github.com/moaddib666/wss-api-gateway.go/blob/main/cmd/indentety_provider/encoder.go)
-  - Or just use your own identity provider
+  - By using sdk auth
+  - By using external indentety provider
 - Connect your backend
   - Basically that means:
     - You subscribe RMQ topic with your `CustomQueue` and listen for events